A Year With Oswald – Week 17

-MY THOUGHT: I’ve appreciated Oswald’s thoughts on prayer this week.
+I’ve appreciated Oswald’s thoughts on prayer this week.
 But the question arises – how do I develop a daily habit of prayer?
 Especially when I struggle with the mental wandering Oswald describes in the August 23rd devotion?

 I’m reminded of the words of J. Sidlow Baxter who describes his battle to reestablish a regular devotional time after a “velvety little voice told him to be practical . . . that he wasn’t of the spiritual sort, that only a few people could be like that.”
 Baxter was horrified to think he could rationalize away the very thing he needed most, so he set about to make some definite changes.
 He writes:

 As never before, my will and I stood face to face.
 I asked my will the straight question, “Will, are you ready for an hour of prayer?”
 Will answered, “Here I am, and I’m quite ready, if you are.”
 So Will and I linked arms and turned to go for our time of prayer.
 At once all the emotions began pulling the other way and protesting, “We’re not coming.”
 I saw Will stagger just a bit, so I asked, “Can you stick it out, Will?” and Will replied, “Yes, if you can.”
 So Will went, and we got down to prayer . . .
 It was a struggle all the way through.
 At one point . . . one of those traitorous emotions had snared my imagination and had run off to the golf course; and it was all I could do to drag the wicked rascal back. . . .